 Students should consult with Feather River College (FRC) Agriculture Department advisors to prepare a Student Education Plan to ensure the students' courses will satisfy certification, degree and/or transfer requirements.
-It may be beneficial to contact the four-year institution where the student intends to transfer to accurately determine the ideal course of action to earn a Bachelor's degree.
-Students may substitute other courses related to their educational goals or to satisfy transfer requirements to other specific four-year institutions upon the recommendation of the Agriculture academic advisor.
+It may be beneficial to contact the four-year institution where the student intends to transfer to accurately determine the ideal course of action to earn a bachelor's degree.